yur-spiridonov/NPAt-Core-Research/README.md

 **NPAt redefines the binary processor's role:**
 1.  **Accountability for Conversion:** Unlike IEEE 754, the NPAt paradigm explicitly accounts for the initial conversion error.
 This ensures the starting point of any calculation is mathematically anchored to the original decimal intent.
 2.  **Decimal-to-Decimal Integrity:** Engineered to provide maximum achievable decimal precision on output, ensuring results remain consistent for audit and financial control.
-3.  **Efficient Instrumentation:** While core operations leverage binary speed, the format acts as a precise instrument for decimal logic, providing a reliable "truth" for scientific verification.
+3.  **Efficient Instrumentation:**  By performing binary calculations on a standard binary CPU, this format enables high-precision decimal calculations with controlled digit precision in decimal output.

 ## 💡 Two Implementation Pathways
 This research demonstrates two distinct approaches based on the NPAt format: